mcollina/autocannon/README.md

-  -c/--connections NUM  The number of concurrent connections to use -p/--pipelining NUM   The number of pipelined requests to use -d/--duration SEC     The number of seconds to run the autocannnon -j/--json             Print the output as json -l/--latency          Print all the latency data -h/--help             Print this menu
+  -c/--connections NUM  The number of concurrent connections to use -p/--pipelining NUM   The number of pipelined requests to use -d/--duration SEC     The number of seconds to run the autocannnon -m/--method METHOD    The http method to use -b/--body FILE        The body of the request -j/--json             Print the output as json -l/--latency          Print all the latency data -h/--help             Print this menu